 In simple terms, encryption means converting your customer's data into a code and decryption means converting the code back into the original data, which is then used by the bank to process the transaction.
 This whole process takes place in less than 3 seconds.

 Think of it like this - encryption is similar to "locking" and decryption can be compared with "unlocking".

 As you already know, you need a "key" to lock and unlock and it's these keys are being upgraded and made stronger.
 According to PCI's requirements, the encrypting keys must be at least double-length keys and have bit strength of 80 bits.

-As well as the data encryption security standards update, all terminals connected to the Paymark network must be upgraded to Paymark software version 2017 (or higher) before the sunset date, which is 30 April, 2020.
+As well as the data encryption security standards update, all terminals connected to the Paymark network must be upgraded to Paymark software version 2017 (or higher) before the sunset date.
 This means some terminals also need an EFTPOS software upgrade to stay compliant.
 You can check what software is currently on your EFTPOS terminal using the Paymark terminal checker.